Log in

 They may enjoy checking out your product or service.
 They may even have a strong interest in making a purchase.
 But tire kickers can’t or won’t ever come to a buying decision.

-The term tire kicker is a reference to those people who visit car dealerships frequently in search of a new car, kick tires on a few vehicles to indicate their interest, then leave again without ever buying a car.
+The term tire kicker is a reference to those people who visit car dealerships frequently in search of a new car, kick tires on a few vehicles to indicate their interest, and then leave again without ever buying a car.

 Tire kickers are especially bad for sales because they: